A Primer on Construction Financing in Nigeria 2025

 Construction financing refers to a short-term loan specifically used to fund the construction of a building or other real estate project.
 For real estate developers in Nigeria, this financing is essential during the construction phase when the project generates little or no income but requires significant capital to cover costs like land acquisition, materials, labor, permits, and other expenses.
 Once the construction is completed and the project begins generating income (e.g., through leasing or selling units), the construction loan is typically replaced by permanent financing or paid off with the proceeds from sales.
-Although Nigerian real estate developers would often need construction financing to cover the costs of building new residential, commercial, or industrial properties in Nigeria’s real estate market, private equity real estate funds pursuing opportunistic and value-add real estate funds that invest in Nigerian real estate development projects can also rely on construction financing to fund new developments or major renovations.
-Large contractors or construction firms that build on a speculative basis or as part of larger projects may also find some strategic value in arranging construction financing in Nigeria.
+Construction financing may also be a strategic tool for private equity real estate funds pursuing opportunistic and value-add real estate funds that invest in Nigerian real estate development projects to fund new developments or major renovations.

 Why is Construction Financing Required?